 The Parker’s Field or City Road ground on which Moseley’s game with Derby Wanderers took place was hard owing to frost on the previous evening, however, the hardness of the ground was surprisingly not mentioned in any of the later debate regarding the circumstances of the accident.
 In fact the only reference to it was in an anonymous letter to The Birmingham Daily Gazette from one of the members of the Moseley team who denied that the ground was hard saying that if it had been then the match would have been cancelled.

-Eyewitness accounts of the accident varied, one witness said that Wilcox had been making a charge at another player but missed him and fell at which point a Derby player fell onto him, while another stated he was running with the ball when he was ‘collared’ by a Derby player who then fell on top of Wilcox after the latter had turned a somersault.
-Several correspondents to the papers alleged that Wilcox had a habit of trying to turn somersaults during a game.
+Eyewitness accounts of the accident varied, one witness said that Wilcox had been making a charge at another player but missed him and fell, at which point a Derby player fell onto him, while another stated he was running with the ball when he was ‘collared’ by a Derby player who then fell on top of him after the latter had turned a somersault.
+Several correspondents to the papers alleged that Wilcox had a habit of trying to turn somersaults to avoid opponents during games.
 The latter version of events was accepted by the inquest, which returned a verdict of accidental death.

 |Click for Website Enquiries|